 As well as group activities, we can all contribute to reducing waste.
 Remember the five R’s, Refuse, Reduce, Reuse, Repurpose and Recycle.

-A few thoughts for individual action:
+Just a few thoughts for individual action:

 - Consider the amount of plastic packaging when purchasing, and the available alternatives.